The Importance of Meditating

 Liken this to a baby that is learning to take his first steps.
 As he is walking you are there to guide him.
 To hold his hand.
 Making sure that he is safe.
 Knowing that when he falls you will be there to comfort him.
 Encouraging him to get back up and try and try again.
 This is how your walk should be with the LORD.

-Always coming from a place of love!!!
+Always coming from a place of love and in truth!!!

 Originally written on November 08, 2022.